 This is your signal to stop consuming caffeine for the day.

 You should also be aware of the caffeine levels in what you are drinking.
-Please consult the caffeine database.
-Some of the caffeine amounts will surprise you.
+Please consult the caffeine database since some of the caffeine amounts might surprise you.

-If you are find you are often tired after consuming caffeine this is a sign that you need to change your long term habits and could indicate adrenal fatigue.
+If you find that you’re often tired after consuming caffeine, this is a sign that you need to change your long-term caffeine habits and consider a detox.